Pliny the Younger: Epistulae

-The largest surviving body of Pliny's work is his Epistulae (Letters), a series of personal missives directed to his friends and associates.
+The largest surviving body of Pliny's work is his 247 Epistulae, letters to his friends and associates.
 These letters are a unique testimony of Roman administrative history and everyday life in the 1st century AD.
-Especially noteworthy among the letters are two in which he describes the eruption of Mount Vesuvius in October 79, during which his uncle Pliny the Elder died (Epistulae VI.16, VI.20), and one in which he asks the Emperor for instructions regarding official policy concerning Christians (Epistulae X.96).
+Especially noteworthy among the letters are two in which he describes the eruption of Mount Vesuvius on August or October 24 in AD 79, during which his uncle Pliny the Elder died (Epistulae VI.16, VI.20), and one in which he asks the Emperor for instructions regarding official policy concerning Christians (Epistulae X.96).

 Epistles concerning the eruption of Mount Vesuvius

 Pliny wrote the two letters describing the eruption of Mount Vesuvius approximately 25 years after the event, and both were sent in response to the request of his friend, the historian Tacitus.
 The first letter outlines the events preceding the death of Pliny the Elder during the attempted rescue of his friend Rectina.
-The second letter details the Younger’s movements across the same period of time.
+The second letter details the Younger's movements across the same period of time.
 The two letters have great historical value due to their accurate description of the Vesuvius eruption; Pliny's attention to detail in the letters about Vesuvius is so keen that modern volcanologists describe those types of eruptions as "Plinian eruptions".